 In addition to Thanksgiving and Veteran’s Day, November is home to Transgender Awareness week, which is observed between the 13th-19th of this month.
 The purpose is to address the issues faced by the transgender community, in addition to raising visibility about them as well.
 And visibility is definitely needed.
 Misinformation, as well as limited information and research contributes to many of the obstacles the community faces.
 The week culminates with Transgender Day of Remembrance on the 20th, which is a day of observance and honor for the memory of lives lost due to violence against transgender individuals.

 Facing violence is one of many issues impacting transgender people, as substance misuse is another hurdle effecting individuals within the LGBTQ+ community.
 Struggling to be yourself in a society that may not accept you, may contribute to alcoholism, substance misuse, and even suicidal ideation.
-But understand, you’re not alone in the struggle.
-There are allies and resources available to help.

 Although transgender people are grouped with lesbians, gay men, bisexuals, and those who identify themselves as queer or questioning under the acronym LGBTQ+, they face their own set of unique obstacles that lesbians, gay men, bisexuals, and others don’t face.

 About 1.4 million adults in the U.S. identify as transgender, which is only a fraction of the 25 million adults worldwide who identify the same.

 Transgender individuals have a different gender identity than the one assigned to them at birth.

 Studies suggest transgender people experience: